longhorn09/lorebot/README.md

 # LorebotJS
-Discord port of prior-gen IRC and Skype lorebots in support of Arctic text-based RPG.
+Discord port of prior-gen IRC and Skype lorebots in support of text-based RPG called [Arctic](http://mud.arctic.org).
 Also ported original Troggs XML schema to MySql database.

 ## Installation
 ```